 Please click here for my faculty page on the School of Social Work website.
 The School of Social Work tends to keep a more up to date record of my recent publications than I do on this website.

 This web site contains links to some of my current research endeavors.
 Not everything I do is captured on the website.
-I help to lead the Child Trauma Laboratory in the Department of Clinical Psychology and we are currently evaluating an intervention with Latina mothers and their children.
+I help to lead the Child Violence and Trauma Laboratory in the Department of Clinical Psychology and we are currently evaluating an intervention with Latina mothers and their children.
 Up until very recently much of my research time was spent with the Santiago Longitudinal Study (SLS), and I still spend some time working with SLS colleagues.

 Poverty is an underlying dynamic in much of my work.
 Because I am interested in interventions that may reduce poverty, I also collaborate on studies of interventions to reduce poverty with the Performance Measurement Initiative at the William Davidson Institute at the Ross School of Business.